DiUS/pact-consumer-js-dsl/README.md

    * start the pact mock server with `bundle exec pact-mock-service -p 1234 -l /tmp/pact.logs`
    * run `karma start` (in another terminal window)
+   * inspect the pact file that has been written to "hello_consumer-hello_provider.json"

 ### Example